astronomer/docs/astro/user-permissions.md

 | Create, update and delete Organization API tokens                                   |                         |                                | ✔️                      |
 | Access, regenerate, and delete single sign-on (SSO) bypass links |                         |                                | ✔️                      |

 To manage users in a organization, see [Manage users](add-user.md).
+To manage the Organization permissions of your API tokens, see [Organization API tokens](organization-api-tokens.md).

 ## Workspace roles